Create a

 Employee feedback is equally dismal

 Given that the primary purpose of performance management is to communicate expectations and drive and improve employee performance, the available data suggests that the value of planning and providing feedback falls short of that goal.
 For example, Gallup reports that only 14% of employees “strongly agree” that their reviews inspire improvement.
 It further found that only 22% of workers consider their performance evaluation process fair and transparent.
 Perhaps more concerning is the finding that less than half (47%) of employees strongly agree they know what is expected of them at work.
-The most notorious of complaints by employees include the 62% who report being “blindsided” by performance feedback and the 75% of millennials who are left unsure about the true level of their job performance.
-Minimizing such employee concerns should be a core element for improving performance management.
+The most notorious complaints from employees include the 62% who report being “blindsided” by performance feedback and the 75% of millennials who are left unsure of the true level of their job performance.
+Minimizing such employee concerns should be a core element of improving performance management.

 Performance management processes seem to be anchored in past practices